Sajiyah-Salat/BlogWeb/README.md

  😎😎All Noobs and pro PR's Are  Welcome 😎😎<br><hr>

 ### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:
-## If you are here to make Non Code Contribution like Blogs and dont know how to add it use this [template](https://github.com/Sajiyah-Salat/BlogWeb/blob/main/Template%20for%20Blogs)
+## If you are here to make Non Code Contribution like Blogs and don't know how to add, use this [template](https://github.com/Sajiyah-Salat/BlogWeb/blob/main/Template%20for%20Blogs)

- Still you dont get it DM me [here](https://www.linkedin.com/in/sajiya-salat-0a2a78245/) This is a beginner-friendly repo, where you can be as much creative as you can with HTML, CSS and JS.
+ Still if you don't get it DM me [here](https://www.linkedin.com/in/sajiya-salat-0a2a78245/) This is a beginner-friendly repo, where you can be as much creative as you can with HTML, CSS and JS.

 > **Rules for the Contribution.**